dfinity/portal/docs/developer-docs/integrations/icrc-1/icrc1-ledger-setup.md

 )
 ```

-The endpoints that are supported by the reference implementation can be found in the `ledger.did`file.
-The return values are specific to the deployed ICRC-1 ledger and thus may differ to your return values, depending on which values you chose.
+The return values in this tutorial are specific to the deployed ICRC-1 ledger and thus may differ to your return values, depending on which values you chose.

 Fetching the symbol of the ICRC-1 ledger:
 ```